 🎉 Top tip

 Definitely use a fresh orange to make the zest and juice for this recipe.
-It only takes minutes to prep and makes all the difference in these delicious healthy muffins. 🙂
+It only takes minutes to prep and makes all the difference in these delicious fall muffins. 🙂

 - 1 ½ cups all-purpose flour or gluten-free flour (see notes)